Quantitative Analyst vs. Data Scientist: What’s the Difference?

 - Performing statistical analysis like loan pricing and default risk modeling

-- Testing new data models and analytic programs
+- Testing new data and data models and analytic programs

 - Working with data engineers, mathematicians, and other professionals to develop more effective data analysis strategies